PyxelM/alucinara/content/lore/creation-story.md

 And in the First Judge's last moments, it turned itself [Alucinara energy](phenomena/alucinara.md), an form of energy that would allow the First Laws to live on *within* the Second Laws, letting both of their legacies to continue in tandem despite the annihilation of all things good.
 ### The Darkness
-The Second Laws of Nature resolved to banish The Darkness to the lowliest places in every realm left, tarpits and black holes, and to the emptied void-space - the border between every realm.
+The Second Laws of Nature resolved to banish The Darkness to the lowliest places in every realm left, tarpits and black holes, and to the emptied void-space - the border between every realm, which was later termed by the minikin as the [Pond](locations/pond.md).

 Like this, the Judges defined The Darkness' place in the universe in their last moments so that it could never again be able to think or destroy.
 #### The Soul